digitalcredentials/workflow-coordinator/README.md

  * [a _vpr_ custom DCC deeplink](#deeplink)
  * a [Verifiable Presentation Request (VPR)](https://w3c-ccg.github.io/vp-request-spec/)

-And example of the returned object:
+An example of the returned object:

 ```json
 [{